 127(2) In determining the rate of return on shareholder equity under subsection (1), the Board shall fix a rate of return that it determines to be in compliance with this Act.

 127(3) An order of the Board determining rates, tolls and other charges may be made with retroactive effect from a day specified in the order.

-128(2) Any order filed in the Court of Queen's Bench under subsection (1) may be rescinded or varied by the Board at any time.
+128(2) Any order filed in the Court of King's Bench under subsection (1) may be rescinded or varied by the Board at any time.

 129 The Board may at any time rehear or review any application before deciding it and may, by order, rescind or vary any order made by it.

 130 The Lieutenant Governor in Council may make regulations respecting any matter the Lieutenant Governor in Council deems necessary or advisable to effectively carry out the intention and purposes of this Part.

 131 In this Part, "compliance body", "reliability standard" and "standards body" have the same meaning as in The Manitoba Hydro Act.

 132(1) The minister may at any time request advice and recommendations from the board respecting the fees payable to a standards body or compliance body in relation to the making or enforcement of reliability standards by those bodies, and associated activities of those bodies.